tncargil/bank-app/wrap-up.md

 ### Please provide instructions on how to run your project in a bulleted list below.
 Clone repo: https://github.com/tncargil/bank-app
-Download the latest version of node.js https://nodejs.org/en/download Open Up visual studio and in the termanal window run 'docker-compose up -d' Install dotenv: 'npm install dotenv'
+Download the latest version of node.js https://nodejs.org/en/download Open up visual studio and in the terminal window run 'docker-compose up -d' Install dotenv: 'npm install dotenv'
 Open up a seperate terminal window and cd into the path of this project /bank-app